-(95) The Program Convenor is responsible to the relevant College Pro Vice-Chancellor for program management, quality, and performance of the program, including but not limited to:

-- a. compliance related checks, where a program is offered in conjunction through a third-party arrangement (see Third Party Arrangements - Education Policy); - b. supporting peer review of teaching into the program; - c. ensuring that program content, through the inclusion of specific courses, meets the program learning outcomes, and that course objectives are consistent with Graduate Attributes Mapping; - d. ensuring that expected learning outcomes are specified, consistent with the AQF level and field of education of the qualification awarded, and informed by national and international comparators;

-- e. identifying possible student timetable issues; - f. identifying possible issues in the recommended enrolment pattern for the program; - g. monitoring the program and addressing issues that may affect student success; - h. monitoring program performance including admission criteria, rates of attrition, progression, any articulation arrangements and professional or accreditation requirements; and - i. regularly reviewing and evaluating the performance of the program.

-(96) Program Convenors are responsible for contributing to the experience of students in the program, including but not limited to:
+- (92) The Program Convenor is responsible to the relevant College Pro Vice-Chancellor for program management, quality, and performance of the program, including but not limited to: - a. compliance related checks, where a program is offered in conjunction through a third-party arrangement (see Third Party Arrangements Education Policy); - b. supporting peer review of teaching into the program; - c. ensuring that program content meets the program learning outcomes, and that course objectives are consistent with Graduate Attributes Mapping; - d. identifying possible student timetable issues; - e. identifying possible issues in the recommended enrolment pattern for the program; - f. monitoring the program and addressing issues that may affect student success; - g. monitoring program performance including admission criteria, rates of attrition, progression, any articulation arrangements and professional or accreditation requirements; and - h. regularly reviewing and evaluating the performance of the program. - (93) Program Convenors are responsible for contributing to the experience of students in the program, including but not limited to: - a. engaging in student orientation activities; - b. engaging with students and providing an approachable and supportive environment; - c. endorsing aspects of a student's program of study if an amended program is required; - d. providing recommendations on matters pertaining to the progress of students through the program, in

-- a. engaging in student orientation activities; - b. engaging with students and providing an approachable and supportive environment; - c. endorsing aspects of a student's program of study if an amended program is required; - d. providing recommendations on matters pertaining to the progress of students through the program, in consultation with the relevant Course Co-ordinators; - e. facilitating active engagement by relevant academic staff in student orientation and transition activities for the program; - f. developing effective means of communicating with students about the program and being responsive to their feedback; - g. considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with the Credit and Recognition of Prior Learning Policy; and - h. making and keeping appropriate written or electronic records of advice provided to students.
+- consultation with the relevant Course Co-ordinators; - e. facilitating active engagement by relevant academic staff in student orientation and transition activities for the program; - f. developing effective means of communicating with students about the program and being responsive to their feedback; - g. considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with the Academic Credit Policy; and - h. making and keeping appropriate written or electronic records of advice provided to students.